 Over 90% of B2B enterprise marketers use content marketing, the value is easy to see.
+Content marketing can benefit your B2B sales team as well.
 Where most of us overlook the usefulness is the strategic application, it can serve the sales team.
 Creating and leveraging content can qualify leads quicker and shorten the sales cycle for your sales team.
 This allows them to focus on closing more deals and working more efficiently.
 Yet, a large percentage of B2B enterprise companies have not adopted this application.

 1. Don’t Leave me Hanging